Cassper Nyovest: Root of Fame

 In July 2021, he founded a sneaker company Root of Fame, under Drip Footwear.

 Billiato

 On September 6, 2021, he launched his own liquor brand named Billiato.

 Boxing

 Fame vs Clout

 On 22 December 2021, Nyovest held a boxing match in which he won against YouTuber, Slik Talk.

 Actor vs Musician

 A boxing match titled "Actor vs Musician" was held at Sun City Stadium on the 9th of April 2022.
 Cassper Nyovest lost to NaakMusiQ after taking him on to the fifth round.

 Personal life

-In July 2015, after months of denying any romantic involvement with each other, Nyovest and actress Boity finally confirmed in a July issue of DRUM that they were dating.
-The headline on the cover of the magazine implied that the couple was engaged but Nyovest and Thulo later denied this claiming that the magazine used the headline as a ploy to increase sales.
+In July 2015, after months of denying any romantic involvement with each other, Nyovest and actress Boity Thulo finally confirmed (in a July issue of DRUM) that they were dating.
+The headline on the cover of the magazine implied that the couple was engaged, but Nyovest and Thulo later denied this, claiming that the magazine used the headline as a ploy to increase their sales.
 The couple broke up in December 2015.